Aeroflot Flight 19

 Aeroflot Flight 19 was a scheduled passenger flight from Bykovo Airport, Moscow, to Bryansk Airport, Bryansk.
 On 2 November 1973, a Yak-40 aircraft operating the flight was hijacked by 4 people 10 minutes before landing.
 The aircraft was then diverted to Moscow's Vnukovo Airport, where the hijackers demanded a buyout and provision of a flight to Sweden.
 The hostages inside the aircraft were subsequently liberated after the authorities stormed the aeroplane.
 This is one of the first well-known cases of storming a hijacked aircraft on the territory of the USSR.

 Aircraft and crew

 Aircraft

-Yak-40K — factory number 9120618 and MSN 18-06 — constructed by Saratov Aviation Plant in July 1971 and delivered to the Ministry of Civil Aviation.
+The aircraft was a Yak-40 constructed by Saratov Aviation Plant in July 1971 and delivered to the Ministry of Civil Aviation.
 It was registered as CCCP-87607 and sent to the Civil Aviation Administration of the Central Districts, tentatively to the Bryansk Aeroflot division.

 Crew

 Captain Ivan Kashin (36), was one of the first pilots to learn to fly the Yak-40.
 He graduated the Sasovo Civil Aviation School in 1957.
-First officer on the flight was Stanislav Talpekin, flight engineer — Nikolai Nikitin.
+First officer on the flight was Stanislav Talpekin, flight engineer – Nikolai Nikitin.